pivotal/docs-tap/namespace-provisioner/use-case7.hbs.md

 However, you can specify if you want the Namespace Provisioner to create a Carvel `SecretExport` for that secret.

-In the example, the `secretRef` section refers to the `git-auth` secret from the `tap-install` namespace.
+In this example, the `secretRef` section refers to the `git-auth` secret from the `tap-install` namespace.

 Using Namespace Provisioner Controller
 : Description